kasra-sal/File-Integrity-Monitor/README.md

 The target of this project is to demonstrate one of axis of CIA triad, Integrity.

 I have made a very simple integrity monitor to demonstrate a basic use of hash values and how we could leverage hash digests to monitor the integrity of our files.
+The hash used is SHA512, this is because it is more secure than sha1, md5 and some other hashing algorithms.
+However you could replace the SHA512 with any other hashing algorithm supported by hashlib and it should work without any issues.

 ## Libraries used